2021–22 Indian Women's League: Matches

-Teams
+Clubs

 Stadiums and locations

 The matches were played at three venues located in Bhubaneswar, Odisha; Kalinga Stadium, O.S.A.P 7th Battalion Ground and Capital High School Ground.

 Personnel and sponsorships

 Foreign players

-Note: Players in bold has senior international cap(s) for their respective nations.

 AIFF allowed maximum of two foreign players per team but only one can be part of starting 11.
 Indian Arrows cannot sign any foreign player as they are part of AIFF's developmental program.